Sorting fact, disinformation amid Russian war on Ukraine

 Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening can be difficult.
-Here’s a look at what could be confirmed Tuesday as Russia’s military assault on Ukraine was in its sixth day.
+Here’s a look at what could be confirmed Wednesday as Russia’s military assault on Ukraine was in its seventh day.

+— A Kremlin spokesman says a Russian delegation will be ready on Wednesday evening to resume talks with Ukrainian officials about the war.
+Spokesman Dmitry Peskov told reporters that “in the second half of the day, closer to evening, our delegation will be in place to await Ukrainian negotiators.”

+— Russian Defense Ministry spokesman Igor Konashenkov claimed Wednesday that the airstrike on a TV tower in the capital of Kyiv did not hit any residential buildings.

 DIRECTLY WITNESSED

-— Russian shelling continued to hit civilian targets in Ukraine’s second-largest city, Kharkiv.
-In video verified by the AP, explosions burst one after the other through a residential area of the city.
+— Russian shelling hit civilian targets in Ukraine’s second-largest city, Kharkiv.
+In video verified by the AP, explosions burst through a residential area of the city.

-— The administration headquarters in Kharkiv's city center also was targeted.
-Images showed the building’s facade and interior badly damaged by a powerful explosion that also blew up part of its roof.
+— The administration headquarters in Kharkiv’s city center also was targeted.
+Images showed the building badly damaged by a powerful explosion that blew up part of its roof.
 Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars rolling out of the billowing smoke.
 An emergency official said the bodies of at least six people had been pulled from the ruins and at least 20 other people were wounded.

-— Hospital workers transferred a Kharkiv maternity ward to a bomb shelter.
-Amid makeshift electrical sockets and mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.

-— Flames shot up from a military base northeast of Ukraine's capital, Kyiv, in the suburb of Brovary, according to footage verified by the AP that was shot from a passing car.
-AP photos showed wounded men being treated at a hospital in Brovary.

 — Images showed a TV tower in Kyiv on fire.
 Ukraine officials said a Russian strike on the tower killed five people and left five more wounded.
 Local media had reported Ukrainian TV channels stopped broadcasting shortly after the strike.
-An official with Ukraine President Volodymyr Zelenskyy’s office said some channels have resumed broadcasting.
+An official with Zelenskyy’s office said some channels had resumed broadcasting.

-— In Moscow, people lined up to withdraw cash as sanctions imposed by Western countries threatened to drive up prices and reduce the standard of living for millions of ordinary Russians.

 — Powerful blasts could be heard Tuesday night in central Kyiv.
 People on the ground reported car alarms were set off by the blasts, a first in the central part of the capital city where Russian forces are encroaching.